Summer Olympic Games: Interwar era

 The 1920 Antwerp Games in war-ravaged Belgium were a subdued affair, but again drew a record number of competitors.
 This record only stood until 1924, when the Paris Games involved 3,000 competitors, the greatest of whom was Finnish runner Paavo Nurmi.
-The "Flying Finn" won three team gold medals and the individual 1,500 and 5,000 meter runs, the latter two on the same day.
+The "Flying Finn" won three team gold medals and the individual 1,500- and 5,000-metre runs, the latter two on the same day.

+Paris hosted the 1924 Games, becoming the first two-time host city.
+The Games were the last held under the IOC presidency of Pierre de Coubertin, father of the modern Olympics, and saw the introduction of the Olympic motto Citius, Altius, Fortius, the Olympic Village, and the Winter Olympics as an “International Winter Sports Week.”

 The 1928 Amsterdam Games was notable for being the first games which allowed females to compete at track & field athletics, and benefited greatly from the general prosperity of the times alongside the first appearance of sponsorship of the games, from the Coca-Cola Company.
-The 1928 games saw the introduction of a standard medal design with the IOC choosing Giuseppe Cassioli's depiction of Greek goddess Nike and a winner being carried by a crowd of people.
+The 1928 games saw the introduction of a standard medal design with the IOC, choosing Giuseppe Cassioli's depiction of Greek goddess Nike with a winner being carried by a crowd of people.
 This design was used up until 1972.

 The 1932 Los Angeles Games were affected by the Great Depression, which contributed to the low number of competitors.

 The 1936 Berlin Games were seen by the German government as a golden opportunity to promote their ideology.
 The ruling Nazi Party commissioned film-maker Leni Riefenstahl to film the games.
-The result, Olympia, was widely considered to be a masterpiece, despite Hitler's theories of Aryan racial superiority being repeatedly shown up by "non-Aryan" athletes.
-In particular, African-American sprinter and long jumper Jesse Owens won four gold medals.
+The result, Olympia, was widely considered to be a masterpiece, despite the infusion of Adolf Hitler's theories of Aryan racial superiority.
+Individually, African-American sprinter and long jumper Jesse Owens won four gold medals, while the host nation won the most gold and overall medals.
 The 1936 Berlin Games also saw the introduction of the Torch Relay.

-Due to World War II, the 1940 Games (due to be held in Tokyo and temporarily relocated to Helsinki upon the outbreak of war) were cancelled.
-The 1944 Games were due to be held in London but were also cancelled; instead, London hosted the first games after the end of the war, in 1948.
+Due to World War II, the 1940 Games (scheduled to be held in Tokyo and temporarily relocated to Helsinki upon the outbreak of the war) were cancelled.
+The 1944 Games were set to be held in London but were also cancelled; instead, London hosted the first games after the end of the war, in 1948.